diverse-project/melange/README.md

 - [ ] Register to the EMF notification system (eg. 2-ways list adapters)
 - [X] Allow arbitrary return types for transformations
 - [ ] Create models from scratch using the generated factories, avoiding families mixing
-- [X] Support metamodels making use of external references (to be checked)
+- [X] Support metamodels making use of external references
 - [X] Allow import of Ecore for modeltype definition
 - [ ] Automatically merge different Ecore inherited and/or imported
 - [ ] Write static semantic constraints on the abstract syntax
-- [ ] Manage annotations on Ecore file to specify which elements need to be exposed by the interface
+- [ ] Manage annotations on Ecore file to specify which elements need to be exposed in the interface
 - [X] Expose methods signatures in the interface
-- [ ] Define inheritance / aspects weaving, etc. in terms of metamodels merging
+- [X] Define inheritance / aspects weaving, etc. in terms of metamodels merging (partially)
 - [ ] Define independently and use modeltypes algebra for any kind of operators
 - [ ] Support adaptation mechanisms between model types (at least through renaming)
 - [ ] Manage visibilities, both when extracting interfaces and aspects' semantics